Nareshix/go_nar/README.md

 //todo
-proper err handling if no apps is given, currenlty for uninstall nth is displayed handles case when alr instlaled
+proper err handling if no apps is given, currenlty for uninstall nth is displayed handles case when alr instlaled need to handle case where i skip some days and not update